muzzammil763/kill_switch_flutter/README.md

 [//]: # ([![License: MIT]&#40;https://img.shields.io/badge/License-MIT-yellow.svg&#41;]&#40;https://opensource.org/licenses/MIT&#41;)

-A Flutter package that provides a **kill switch** functionality for your app using Firebase Firestore.
-This package allows app owners to remotely disable their app for users with a sleek, professional interface.
+A Flutter Package That Provides A **kill Switch** Functionality For Your App Using Firebase Firestore.
+This Package Allows App Owners To Remotely Disable Their App For Users With A Sleek, Professional Interface.

 ## ✨ Features